-VTech Holdings Limited is incorporated in Bermuda and has its shares listed on the Stock Exchange.
+The Company is incorporated in Bermuda and has its shares listed on the Stock Exchange.
 The corporate governance rules applicable to the Company are the Corporate Governance Code (the "Code") set out in Appendix 14 to the Listing Rules.
-Throughout the six months ended 30 September 2018, the Company has complied with all the code provisions of the Code and to a large extent the recommended best practices in the Code, except for the deviation from code provision A.2.1 of the Code as described below.
+Throughout the six months ended 30 September 2018, the Company has complied with all the code provisions of the Code and to a large extent the recommended best practices in the Code, except for the deviation from code provisions A.2.1 of the Code as described below.

 Under code provision A.2.1 of the Code, the roles of chairman and chief executive should be separate and should not be performed by the same individual.
 Dr. Allan WONG Chi Yun has the combined role of Chairman and Group Chief Executive Officer.
-The Board of Directors (the "Board") considers that this structure will not impair the balance of power and authority between the Board and the management of the Company and its subsidiaries (the "Group") as the majority of the Board members are independent non-executive Directors.
+The Board considers that this structure will not impair the balance of power and authority between the Board and the management of the Group as the majority of the Board members are independent non-executive Directors.
 The Board believes the appointment of Dr. Allan WONG Chi Yun to the combined role of Chairman and Group Chief Executive Officer is beneficial to the Group as he has considerable industry experience.